tinymce/tinymce/readme.md

 Contributing to the TinyMCE project
 ------------------------------------
-TinyMCE is an open source software project and we encourage developers to contribute patches and code for us to include in the main package of TinyMCE.
+TinyMCE is an open source software project and we encourage developers to contribute patches and code to be included in the main package of TinyMCE.

 __Basic Rules__